WGGC

-WGGC (95.1 FM) is a country music–formatted radio station licensed to and serving Bowling Green, Kentucky, United States.
+WGGC (95.1 FM) is a country music–formatted radio station licensed to and located in Bowling Green, Kentucky, United States.
 The station is owned by Skytower Communications.
-Its transmitter is located in northern Allen County on Kentucky Route 101 near the Warren/Allen County line.
-Its broadcasting studio is located at 1727 US 31W Bypass in Bowling Green.
+Its transmitter site is located near Meador, in northern Allen County on Kentucky Route 101 near the Warren/Allen County line.
+Its studio facility is located at 1727 US 31W Bypass in Bowling Green.

 History

 The early years in Glasgow

-The station's application history dates back to 1959–60, when the call letters were going to be WKAY-FM to match with parent station WKAY-AM (now WCLU), but the WGGC call letters were assigned by the FCC in July 1960.
+The station's application history dates back to 1959–60, when the call letters were going to be WKAY-FM to match with parent station WKAY-AM (1490 kHz, now WCLU), but the WGGC call letters were assigned by the FCC in July 1960.
 Originally licensed to and located in Glasgow, Kentucky, the station first signed on the air on June 23, 1961, under ownership of Glasgow Broadcasting Company, which also owned WKAY.
-At the time of its inception, WGGC was the first FM radio station ever to sign on in south central Kentucky as all other FM signals came from either Nashville, Louisville, Central City, or Owensboro.
+At the time of its inception, WGGC was the first FM radio station ever to sign on in south central Kentucky as all other FM signals heard in this region originated from either Nashville, Louisville, Central City, or Owensboro.
 Both WGGC and WKAY shared studios at 510 Happy Valley Road (Kentucky Route 351, now Kentucky Route 90) in Glasgow; that facility was demolished in November 2014 to make room for a new drug store.
-Clovis and Moena Sadler, who were managing WKAY for several years, purchased WGGC and WKAY in 1971.
-During the first two decades of WGGC's existence, the station began as an almost-full-time simulcast of WKAY until sometime in the late 1960s, when WGGC became one of the first FM stations in southern Kentucky to broadcast a country music format.
+Clovis and Moena Sadler, who had been managing WKAY since 1948, purchased WGGC and WKAY in 1971.
+During the first two decades of WGGC's existence, the station began as an almost-full-time simulcast of WKAY until sometime in the late 1960s, when WGGC became a separate entity.

 Formats over the years

-Shortly before 1970, the station was broadcasting a religious format, and later a gospel music format, and eventually began broadcasting their country music format by 1974, thereby becoming one of the first country music stations on the FM dial in southern Kentucky.
+Shortly before 1970, the station was broadcasting a religious format, and later a gospel music format, and eventually switching to their current country music format by 1974, thereby becoming one of the first country music stations on the FM dial in southern Kentucky.

 Signal upgrade and new transmitter site

 By 1985, WGGC's signal was upgraded to operate with 100,000 watts of effective radiated power.
-In 1988, the station's origination was moved to its present transmitting site in Allen County.
+In 1988, the station's signal origination was moved to its present transmitting site in Allen County.
 At one point in 1989, the station's callsign was changed to WPRX, but reverted to the WGGC callsign sometime in 1992, and until 2002, it was known on air as "Country 95."

 Changes of ownership

 From 1988 through the mid-1990s, both WGGC and WCLU were under ownership of Royse Radio, Inc. While the ownership of both WCLU and WCLU-FM remained in the hands of Royse Radio, WGGC remained under ownership by Moena Sadler.
 In 1994, the station was leased to Bill Evans of Elizabethtown-based Hot AC station WQXE to operate WGGC, and was eventually sold to Heritage Communications, Inc., in October 1997.
-In August 2000, WGGC began audio streaming their signal over the internet through its website.
+In August 2000, WGGC began audio streaming their signal over the internet through its website, becoming one of the first radio stations in Kentucky to do so.